Relief for Dry Eyes

 Background: Lactoferrin is produced in the tear film by neutrophils that constitute the "first line of defense" against infection.
 Neutrophil apoptosis (programmed cell death) signals the macrophage to clean up debris from wound sites, including surgically induced wounds (LASIK).

-BioTears Oral GelCaps are designed to help inhibit the LASIK induced dry eye by supporting post-surgical wound healing response, enhancing lacrimal and meibomian gland output, as well as enhance the post-op acetylcholine neurotransmitter blink response.
-(25-28)
+BioTears Oral GelCaps are designed to help support inhibition of the LASIK induced dry eye by supporting post-surgical wound healing response, enhancing lacrimal and meibomian gland output, as well as supporting the post-op acetylcholine neurotransmitter blink response.

 linoleic and gamma-linolenic acid therapy in dry eye syndrome with an

 inflammatory component.
 Barabino S, Rolando M, Camicione P, Ravera G, Zanardi